the best image format for websites in 2026

 animations

-animated webp instead of gif (64% smaller)
+animated webp instead of gif when your audience and tools support it

 ready to convert your images to webp?